 Earnings Apportionment: The distribution of investment income to investment pool participants.

+Effective Maturity: The effective maturity is defined as the weighted average time to the receipt of a fixed-income security's cash flows, incorporating the expected impact of embedded options (such as calls, puts, or prepayments), where each potential cash flow timing is probability-weighted by its market value proportion within the portfolio or security.

 Environmental, Social, and Governance (ESG): (ESG) criteria are a set of standards for a company’s operations that socially conscious investors use to screen potential investments.
 Environmental criteria consider how a company performs as a steward of nature.
 Social criteria examine how it manages relationships with employees, suppliers, customers, and the communities